 Let’s say one of the processes or applications on your system isn’t working the way it’s supposed to.
 This usually means that the program is not responsive, rather than the whole system.
 How do you kill it?
 It’s pretty easy actually!

 Simply select the process in question by clicking it once, which will highlight it.
 Then click on the “X” button at the top left of the Activity Monitor.

-You’ll be asked once whether you’re really sure you want to quit the process.
-There are two ways to do that, if you are in fact sure.
+You’ll be asked once whether you’re sure you want to quit the process.
+There are two ways to do that if you are sure.
 The button labeled quit asks the program nicely to finish up its business and close.
 This is handy when you can’t find its window or icon for some reason.